zowe/docs-site/docs/user-guide/mvd-configuration.md

 #### How it works

 Most Zowe functionality is available as dataservices.
-For example, Zowe Application Framework plug-in services provide the infrastructure for creating web applications.
-Application plug-in dataservices provide data and services from those application plug-ins.
-For more information, see [Dataservices](https://zowe.github.io/docs-site/latest/extend/extend-desktop/mvd-dataservices.html#defining-a-dataservice).
+For example, Zowe Application Framework plug-in services provide the infrastructure for creating web applications, and application plug-in dataservices provide data and services from that application.

 Plug-ins can also have dataservices that control their [configuration](https://zowe.github.io/docs-site/latest/extend/extend-desktop/mvd-configdataservice.html#configuration-dataservice).
 These dataservices have scope (product/site/instance/user) and the data is stored and retrieved by path name.